vxrbjnmgtqpz/v0EtNXHdB94LSfy3xmP5ZrAjxF7WgQKcv1uYnVqpoUJeR36lGzCAMb2DshkTiwO8n/README.md

 ```
 TCP Approach:     [ JSON ] → [ TCP ] → wait → retry → ACK → maybe late
-JAMNet Approach:  [ JSONL ] → [ UDP Multicast ] → [ PNTBTR prediction ] → continuous multimedia
+JAMNet Approach:  [ JSONL ] → [ UDP Multicast ] → [ PNBTR neural reconstruction ] → continuous multimedia
 ```

 **🔥 Fire and Forget with Multicast Philosophy:**

 **All transmission in JAMNet is fire-and-forget multicast.
-There is never any packet recovery or retransmission.** PNTBTR works exclusively with available data, ensuring transmission never misses a beat and provides the lowest latency physically possible.
-When packets are lost, PNTBTR immediately predicts what should have been there and maintains continuous flow - no waiting, no asking for retries, no breaking the groove.
+There is never any packet recovery or retransmission.** PNBTR works exclusively with available data, ensuring transmission never misses a beat and provides the lowest latency physically possible.
+When packets are lost, PNBTR immediately reconstructs what should have been there using neural prediction and maintains continuous flow - no waiting, no asking for retries, no breaking the groove.

-**Enhanced PNTBTR (Predictive Network Temporal Buffered Transmission Recovery) with JSONL:**
+**Enhanced PNBTR (Predictive Neural Buffered Transient Recovery) with JSONL:**

 **Primary Strategy - Redundancy, Multicast & Dynamic Throttling:**